Registering with Social Security

 Registering with Social Security if you’re a Jersey resident

-If you have turned 16 or are starting your first job and you don’t have your own Social Security number, you will need to come to the Social Security Department and register.
+If you have turned 16 or are starting your first job and you don’t have your own Social Security number, you'll need to come to Social Security (at Customer and Local Services) and register.

 It’s possible that your parents / guardian have already registered you and you already have a number.